AnuragRathore-dev/QuickCart/README.md

-# Busy Buy E-Commerce Project
+# QuikCart E-Commerce Project

-Welcome to the Busy Buy project!
+Welcome to the QuikCart project!
 This is an e-commerce web application built using React.js and Firebase.
 It's designed to provide users with the ability to explore, select, and purchase a variety of products online.
 The project incorporates several key features to enhance the user experience.

 ## Key Features